nuthanc/react-native/README.md

   * Create a Component: a function that returns some JSX
   * Create a Stylesheet to style our component
   * Export the Component

+### Showing a Custom Component

+* In App.js, import and provide ComponentsScreen as an option to createStackNavigator